cheesoup/GRPH/_posts/2021-12-07-antialiased-oscillators.md

 {% include image.html url='sweep_naive.png' caption='Spectrogram of a non-bandlimited sawtooth sweep from 0 to Nyquist' %}

+{% include audio.html source='sweep_naive.mp3' type='mp3' caption='Naive Sawtooth Sweep' %}

 ## PolyBLEPs

 The PolyBLEP algorithm is part of a family of BLIT/BLEP algorithms.
 The idea behind BLITs/BLEPs is to smooth out discontinuities using bandlimited functions.
 The PolyBLEP in particular is named so due to its use of a [polynomial bandlimited step function](https://www.scribd.com/document/85351585/Computation-Ally-Effective-Methods-of-Sound-Synthesis) to achieve this.
 All this really means is two things: 1) it makes use of one of those math problems from high school that you can solve using the quadratic formula, 2) this math problem is limited in the frequency band it can produce.
 Below is a spectrogram of a Sawtooth sweep using PolyBLEP Aliasing.
 While not perfect, PolyBLEPs are extremely effective at reducing fold-over to say the least.

-{% include image.html url='sweep_blep.png' caption='Sawtooth Sweep w/ PolyBLEP Anti-aliasing' %}
+{% include image.html url='sweep_blep.png' caption='Spectrogram of a Sawtooth Sweep w/ PolyBLEP Anti-Aliasing' %}

+{% include audio.html source='sweep_blep.mp3' type='mp3' caption='Sawtooth Sweep w/ Anti-Aliasing' %}

 My implementation is primarily based on a blog post by [Martin Finke](http://www.martin-finke.de/blog/articles/audio-plugins-018-polyblep-oscillator/) which in turn is based on a [KVRforums thread](https://www.kvraudio.com/forum/viewtopic.php?t=375517).
 As mentioned above, PolyBLEPs make use of a polynomial to smooth out discontinuities within a periodic waveform.
 To make use of PolyBLEPs, we first need to synthesize a waveform with discontinuities.
 The simplest way to do this is with a sawtooth wave.